 - Christmas day, Icelanders will travel to visit extended families.
 Most things will be closed on this day to observe the holiday.

-- A lot of things closed from 24th-27th so just plan ahead!
+- A lot of things will either be closed or have limited hours from 24th-27th so just plan ahead!

 What to do